miquelmarti/DroneSegmentation/display_loss/README.md

 -> Get the caffe log of the training to display :
 During the training, $(train_command) 2>&1 | tee info.log

-Get loss (shell)
--> Create a file listing all the losses (ex: loss.txt)

 Display loss
--> Takes the file listing the losses as input and display them with matplotlib
+-> Takes the log file as input and displays the losses with matplotlib